ChieF-TroN/ct_dragstrip/README.txt

-To purchase CT_Dragstrip, please visit the link below! https://forum.cfx.re/t/paid-standalone-ct-dragstrip-fully-functioning-drag-light-bradenton-motorpark-speedway-fl2k/4769739
+Thank you for your purchase of CT_DragStrip! v4.0

+If you have any questions, please post them on the CT_DragStrip FiveM Forums Thread:

+https://forum.cfx.re/t/paid-standalone-ct-dragstrip-fully-functioning-drag-light-bradenton-motorpark-speedway-fl2k/4769739

 Installation: